exercism/python-analyzer/README.md

 # Exercism's Python Analyzer

-This is Exercism's automated analyzer for the Two Fer exercise for the Python track.
+This is Exercism's automated analyzer for the Python track.

 It is run with `./bin/analyze.sh $EXERCISM $PATH_TO_FILES` and will write a JSON file with an analysis to the same directory.